daos-stack/daos/doc/admin/architecture.md

 a pool shard.
-The total space allocated to a pool is decided at creation time and can be expanded over time by resizing all the pool shards (within the limit of the storage capacity dedicated to each target) or by spanning more targets (i.e. adding more pool shards).
+The total space allocated to a pool is decided at creation time and can be expanded over time by resizing all the pool shards (within the limit of the storage capacity dedicated to each target) or by spanning more targets (i.e., adding more pool shards).
 A pool offers storage virtualization and is the unit of provisioning and isolation.
 DAOS pools cannot span across multiple systems.